TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 - PCA is most powerful at encapsulating linear relationships (correlations)
 - There is no statistical model for separating the sources of variance.
 All variance is thought to be from the same - although multidimensional - source.
 - It is also possible to model the dimensionality using underlying latent variables with for example Factor Analysis
-- The advanced methods of multivariate analysis are not part of this course
+- These advanced methods of multivariate analysis are not part of this course